Planteome/CO_334-cassava-traits/README.md

  new scales  0100000-0999999

 3. Requesting new terms
- To avoid overloading the same ontology IDs only curators should add new terms (currently Afolabi Agbona from IITA and Leo Valette from Bioversity)
+ To avoid overloading the same ontology IDs only curators should add new terms
- * To request new terms please use the github issue tracker of this repository  https://github.com/Planteome/ibp-cassava-traits/issues
+ * To request new terms please use the github issue tracker of this repository  https://github.com/Planteome/ibp-cassava-traits/issues or by filling the trait request form http://submit.rtbbase.org